rimas-kudelis/webmin-hiawatha/README.md

 # webmin-hiawatha

-Webmin module for managing Hiawatha web server.
-Based on a similar module for Nginx by Justin Hoffman and @git-matt.
+You are looking at the Webmin module for managing Hiawatha web server.
 Currently, it has the following functionality:
 - start, stop and restart Hiawatha
 - test config before (re)starting
-- edit Hiawatha configuration files (namely, `hiawatha.conf`, `cgi-wrapper.conf` and `mimetype.conf`)
+- edit Hiawatha configuration files (namely, `hiawatha.conf`, `cgi-wrapper.conf`, and `mimetype.conf`)
 - list, view, create, edit, enable, disable and delete virtual hosts

 ## Installation

-**Note: I looked up all paths in a Debian box.
+**Note: I looked up all paths in a Debian server.
 They might be different in other distributions and/or operating systems.
-Be sure to adapt them if necessary.**
+Be smart and adapt them if necessary.**

 To install, place all files in `/usr/share/webmin/hiawatha/`, then enable the module for the users which should have access to it (I edited /etc/webmin/webmin.acl to achieve that, but I suspect it should be doable from the web interface as well).